A topic from the subject of Nomenclature in Chemistry.

 • Systematic nomenclature is based on the International Union of Pure and Applied Chemistry (IUPAC) guidelines.

-• Carboxylic acids and esters contain a functional group with a carbonyl group (-C=O).
+• Carboxylic acids and esters contain a carbonyl group (-C=O) as part of their functional group.

-• The location of the functional group is indicated by a number or prefix.
+• The location of the functional group is indicated by a number or prefix in the name.

-• Nomenclature helps identify and differentiate compounds with similar structures.
+• Nomenclature helps to uniquely identify and differentiate compounds with similar structures but different functional group locations or substituents.

 Experiment: Carboxylic Acid and Ester Nomenclature